| uploaded 2/15/2004 This excerpt from The Racing & High-Performance

 zero-deflection line.
 The difference between those two lines

+is the distance the tire deflects.
 The tread rotates into the contact patch at point A, and the

 lateral deflection at point A is called the initial deflection.